Dumbbell Decline Bench Press

 Dumbbell Decline Bench Press Muscles Worked

-• Pectoralis major (lower fibers)
+• Pectoralis major (especially the sternal/lower head)

 • Triceps brachii